kirkdotcam/xylem/README.md

 ## gridFSNode

 An example of an implementation of gridFS to load basil images into the database as objects and creating chunks collections.

+## csfle

+An example of client-side field-level encryption.

+## multipleArrayFilters

+An example of multiple ArrayFilters being used in an update query to update separate array fields on a document.

+## regex

+Doing regular expressions on numbers in MongoDB.

+## errorHandling

+Dealing with errors in an insertMany vs an upsert (with BulkWrite).